|

 practice -- or at least a concentrated 45 minutes every other day

-of work to do -- taking into account, of course, possible extracurricular
+to do -- taking into account, of course, possible extracurricular

 activities.
 Therefore, I would expect students to make every attempt